 Unresolved conflicts have sometimes been left unaddressed for so long that one or both partners feel like the damage they have caused or experienced can no longer be repaired.
 For others, they may become aware that they are incompatible in some fundamental aspect of the marriage that precludes a functioning partnership.
 Couples contemplating divorce can benefit greatly from working with me, as we carefully consider the options, and try to get a consensus on the important decisions that need to be made, for the partners and for their children.
 In counseling sessions, we can discuss openly and honestly about the profound impact that divorce has on emotional and physical health.
 Couples who are thinking of, or are in the process of getting a divorce, are at a very vulnerable place in their lives, it is essential to process things with a professional. *Counseling is not a substitute for legal advice and I encourage my clients to consult with an attorney for legal advice.

-How We May Work Together:
+We May Work Together:

 Support for the couples or individual adults during the separation and divorce process can be provided in a number of ways.
 Separation and divorce counseling can be helpful in sorting through the many decisions that need to be made, in coping with the strong emotions elicited by a separation or by the divorce process, in learning to manage partners' emotional reactivity to one another, and in helping parents help their children deal with the emotional distress that accompanies parental conflict.
-It is possible to work together or individually towards these goals, in conjoint or individual sessions.

 *Also see my Co-Parenting Counseling page for more information on sessions that focus on Co-Parenting.